TELOS-syslab/MerlinOSDI26AE/README.md

 Recommended AE path: use the bundled results and plotting scripts.

-Estimated cost for a full rerun: about `1M CPU-hours` in aggregate, `>=1TB` RAM for aggressive parallel execution, and about `2TB` of trace storage plus small outputs.
+Estimated cost for a full rerun: about `1M CPU-hours` in aggregate, `>=1TB` RAM for aggressive parallel execution, and about `2TB` of datasets storage plus small outputs.

 The precomputed results are already included in: